dominodatalab/domino-qa-llm-client/README-Domino-Workspace.md

 1. In VS Code, look for the **chat icon** in the left sidebar (usually looks like a speech bubble)
 2. Click to open **GitHub Copilot Chat**
 3. The chat panel will open on the right side of VS Code

+**⚠️ Important:** Make sure GitHub Copilot Chat is in **"Agent mode"** (not "Ask mode").
+Agent mode allows Copilot to execute MCP tools and prompts.
+You should see an option to switch modes in the chat interface.

 ---